Public Transportation in Zagreb: Full Guide [2024 Update]

 Buses in Zagreb

-In addition to the tram traffic, to get around Zagreb you can use buses for the same price like trams.
+In addition to the tram traffic, to get around Zagreb you can use buses for the same price as trams, using the same tickets or passes.

 The Zagreb bus network is more widespread, with 133 day lines and 4 night ones.
 You will notice that the Zagreb center (Upper and Lower town) isn’t covered by bus service.

 Buses operate more to connect surrounding city districts actually.
 Comparing tram and bus service, the second one runs less frequently and you’ll wait much longer for the next bus than for a tram.